Azmat1177/LLM-Replication/README.md

-- **Cross-model RQ4 comparisons.** Raw "genuinely new strategy" counts from `07_discover.py` are only comparable across models after normalising by each model's non-aligned pool size from Task B — a model with a larger non-aligned pool will mechanically surface more "novel" strategies.
+- **Cross-model RQ4 comparisons.** Raw "genuinely new strategy" counts from `07_discover.py` are only comparable across models after normalising by each model's non-aligned pool size from Task B, a model with a larger non-aligned pool will mechanically surface more "novel" strategies.

 - **`rebuild_diffs.py` backup file.** The script backs up the pre-repair JSONL as `raw_commits_with_diffs.jsonl.http401_backup` before overwriting it.
-This is a working artefact of a single machine's repair run, not a deliverable — exclude it from any published copy of this package.
+This is a working artefact of a single machine's repair run, not a deliverable, exclude it from any published copy of this package.

 ---